 Allergies & Asthma: When allergy season is in, people often stay inside.
 Unfortunately, though, your carpet traps all these airborne particles that are let into the house.
 The good news is that fewer particles are disturbed when walking on carpets compared to other flooring, like hardwood or linoleum.
 The bad news though, is that while some allergens are stirred up, others settle into the fibers of your carpeting.
 Microscopic dust mites secrete proteins when burrowed deep into your carpet, and these proteins trigger symptons in 30% of people prone to allergens.
 While vacuuming frequently helps, it won’t get rid of the imbedded particles, pet stains, and dust like a professional cleaning would.

 Mold: In the rainy seasons, liquids from leaky ceilings, pet accidents, high humidity, and spills can build up in the padding of your carpet.
-This moisture is the perfect environment for mold growth.
+This moisture is the perfect environment for carpet mold growth.
 Your carpet is also prone to mold when you use an at home shampooer if your carpet fibers don’t dry quickly or adequately enough.
 Carpet pads are the most likely place for mold to hide, as it is sandwiched between the carpet fibers and the subflooring, so it gets the least amount of air flow.
 It’s very unhealthy to let odors, dust, pet stains, mold, or any other particles built up in your carpet to settle, so learn to identify your mold problem before it becomes dangerous to you and your family.
-Then call a professional steam cleaner to help remove particles, neutralize odors, and decontaminate urine.
+Then, call a professional steam cleaner to help remove particles, neutralize odors, and decontaminate urine.
 If you have a mold issue, you can get in touch with a mold removal denver company or your local service to help you get on top of this problem.

 When cleaning your home, remember grandma’s words and don’t forget to add carpet steam cleaning to your wish list for a clean house.